 You can’t just rush brushing or run through your hair a few times and call it good.
 Brushing your hair is a bit more elaborate than that and doing it the right way really makes a difference.

 Brushing your hair roughly and quickly can cause damage such as removing protective layers, split ends, etc. Doing so can make your hair weaker and more susceptible to heat damage from styling tools and UV rays and overall damage from dyeing hair.
 Start from the opposite end all the way to the roots when brushing if you want to avoid tugging and breakage.

 It’s best to detangle hair when it’s wet, but do take care when doing so as when your hair is wet, it’s most vulnerable to getting pulled out compared to when it’s dry.
 Use a wide-tooth comb or brush to separate strands without tugging too much on the roots.

 Clean your brush

 A step that most people aren’t aware of is that you should clean your brush.
-Often brushes accumulate dead loose strands of hair and makes your brush less effective.
-A few ways you can clean your brush is running a comb through a brush, rinsing the brush with warm water and leaving it to air dry or scrubbing the brush with an old toothbrush and shampoo.
+Often, brushes accumulate dead loose hair strands and make your brushless effective.
+A few ways you can clean your brush are running a comb through a brush, rinsing the brush with warm water, leaving it to air dry, or scrubbing the brush with an old toothbrush and shampoo.

 Hopefully, this article was able to help you figure out how to help out your thinning hair with a simple brush change, brushing technique change, or overall a new step or two added to your grooming routine!